 Clients who seek assistance must apply through their local SHARE case-management office.
 In addition to the standard SHARE eligibility and restrictions, the following eligibility qualifications will be required:

-Client must be requesting assistance with the account they hold with one of the twelve AGLC Pipeline Marketers:
+Client must be requesting assistance with the account they hold with one of the certified AGLC Pipeline Marketers:

 Eligible clients must qualify as “low-income.”

 For the purposes of this special program only, low income will be defined as at or below 200% of the current year’s HHS Federal Poverty Guidelines for household income, as shown in this chart: —->

 Assistance is limited to $1,000.00* per qualified client household.

 This amount may not be sufficient to reconnect or properly maintain gas service, and the client may also present other needs that require attention to stabilize the household.
 Therefore, SHARE/PSC assistance does not disqualify a worthy client for other sources of aid, including standard SHARE assistance and outside programs such as LIHEAP.